DIY Face Scrub for Acne-Prone, Oily Skin

-MORE GOOD NEWS: For a limited time, you can get 10% off plus FREE shipping when you use the code ‘ROOT10’ to buy Redmond Clay.
-Or you can buy Earthpaste on Amazon.
+MORE GOOD NEWS: For a limited time, you can get 15% off when you use the code ROOT to buy Redmond Clay.
+Or you can buy Redmond Clay on Amazon.

 - Baking Soda: Not only is baking soda a great natural exfoliant, it also cleanses the skin, softening it all the while, and it brightens dull and darkened skin giving you a great glow!

 - Jojoba Oil: This soothing oil works well for nearly all skin types and leaves skin hydrated without the heavy shine, as it’s very similar to our skin’s natural oil/sebum production.